mahozad/buyt/INFO.md

   ```

 # TODOs
+  - [ ] Make an FSM (finite state machine) diagram of Buyt states and add it to repository.
   - [ ] Use [segmented buttons](https://m3.material.io/components/segmented-buttons/overview) instead of a custom toggle button for item unit
   - [ ] Mention in the about screen that some icons are adapted and inspired by other icons found on web
   - [ ] Migrate the splash screen to [Android 12 Splash screens](https://developer.android.com/guide/topics/ui/splash-screen)